HatcherDX/hatch/features-time-graph-hat.md

 # <DocIcon type="time-graph" inline /> The Time Graph HAT

+> **Pillar Connection:** This HAT is the direct implementation of our [Time Graph pillar](/pillars-time-graph), ensuring every action is reversible, every decision is auditable, and nothing is ever lost.

 ## Your Development Time Machine

 The Time Graph HAT transforms your codebase from a snapshot into a **living timeline**.
 Every decision, every change, every bug becomes a node in an explorable graph that lets you travel through time to understand, debug, and even rewrite history.